 A plaque is proudly displayed on the façade of the hotel and if that wasn’t enough to cement this grand hotel as one of Paris’ finest, they were also named a Living Heritage Business by the Ministry of Craftsmanship, Trade, Tourism and Productive Recovery.
 The Ducasse restaurant was officially opened in 2013 and in 2018, a patisserie shop was opened featuring award winning pastry chef Cédric Grolet; La Pâtisserie du Meurice par Cédric Grolet.

 In 2019 shortly before the Covid-19 pandemic struck, the hotel unveiled forty-nine newly restored rooms and suites.
-Taking advantage of the time the hotel was closed during “confinement”, the French term for our lockdown (sounds so much more civilised than lockdown), the hotel continued with refurbishment of its rooms and suites.
+Taking advantage of the time the hotel was closed during “confinement”, the French term for our lockdown, the hotel continued with refurbishment of its rooms and suites.
 We were thrilled to know we were staying in one such room.
 I am sure it doesn’t end there, new moments in history will continue to be made at Le Meurice Hotel for years to come.

-As you enter the grand revolving doors of the hotel flanked by uniformed door porters, you are immediately taken back to a bygone age, a time of pure elegance and class where charm, refinement, and glamour reigned above everything else.
+As you enter the grand revolving doors of the hotel flanked by uniformed door porters, you are immediately taken back to a bygone age, a time of pure elegance and class where charm, refinement, and glamour reigned supreme.
 A moment where time stood still and for me that moment was the same as the very first time I entered London’s Ritz Hotel.

-That special moment doesn’t just begin there, it starts the moment the taxi arrives at Le Meurice.
-It feels as if the hotel is alerted to your arrival just like when Royalty approaches because as soon as the taxi pulls up in front of the Rivoli arches, the porters are ready to greet you by name.
-I reach to open the door but before I know it I am walking toward the hotel and the moment I step foot inside, I feel like I’ve entered the magical kingdom of Narnia where the revoling doors are the much-loved novel’s wardrobe.
-We feel as if we are the hotel’s most important visitor and I feel I have come home.
+That special moment starts as soon as the taxi arrives at Le Meurice, the grand entrance behind those beautiful Rivoli arches is a magical moment for me, I can’t quite believe that I am staying here.
+The porters are ready to greet you by name; it’s astonishing to me how they know each guest’s name even before they step foot inside the hotel, it feels like you’re Royalty.
+I reach to open the door which is opened for me and before I know it I am walking toward the hotel and the moment I step foot inside, I feel like I’ve entered the magical kingdom of Narnia where the revoling doors are the much-loved novel’s wardrobe.
+We feel as if we are the hotel’s most important guest and I feel I have come home.

 Check-in formalities are swift with the friendliest of Parisian welcomes, the French accent I’ve grown to love is intoxicating.
 While we are chatting, our luggage takes its own journey through the hotel, they are the first to witness the grandeur of a Le Meurice room.
 Although official check-in at any hotel is at 3:00pm, our room is ready and it isn’t even 12 noon, such a pleasant surprise for which we are duly grateful.
 Our room is absolutely stunning, the service and hospitality that was bestowed upon us is an understatement, more on that later.